English Exit Exam

 I am scheduled to write the Exam.
 What happens if I don’t write it?

 Students who do not write the Exam on their scheduled date are not penalized.
-However, you will not be eligible to graduate until you have passed the Exam.
+However, you will not graduate until you have passed the exam.
 This may have an effect on your admission to university.

 The Exam takes place three times a year: in May, August and December.
-The upcoming exam dates for the next three years are available online.
-These dates are set by MESRS.
+The dates are determined by the Ministry.
 Champlain College cannot under any circumstances change the date or time of the exam.
 Students who miss the exam must write it on the next date when it is offered.
-The Exam takes place at Champlain College.

 Are special measures available to students requiring adapted support?

-Yes, you can re-write the Exam as many times as necessary until you pass it.
-Students who have already passed the Exam may not re-write it.
+Yes, you can re-write the exam as many times as necessary until you pass it.

 No. You must contact the Registrar’s Office in room F-103 or by phone at 450-672-7360 ext.
 3256.

-Consult MESRS’s page of Resource Materials.
-Champlain also holds info sessions prior to the May and December Exams; you will be informed of the date and time in the same mailing as your invitation to write the Exam.
+Champlain holds info sessions prior to the May and December exam dates; you will be informed of the date and time in the same message as your invitation to write the exam.

 The Exam is graded on three criteria: comprehension and insight; organization of response; and expression.
 You must score at least a C on all three criteria in order to pass the exam.
 The final exam grade is pass/fail.